Package insert / product label

-The average effective dose of promethazine for the active therapy of nausea and vomiting in children or adults is 25 mg.
-When oral medication cannot be tolerated, the dose should be given parenterally (cf. Promethazine Injection) or by rectal suppository.
-12.5- to 25-mg doses may be repeated, as necessary, at 4- to 6-hour intervals.
+The average effective dose of Promethazine HCl Oral Solution for the active therapy of nausea and vomiting in children or adults is 25 mg.
+When oral medication cannot be tolerated, the dose should be given parenterally (cf. Promethazine Hydrochloride Injection) or by rectal suppository.
+12.5 to 25 mg doses may be repeated, as necessary, at 4 to 6 hour intervals.

 For nausea and vomiting in children, the usual dose is 0.5 mg per pound of body weight, and the dose should be adjusted to the age and weight of the patient and the severity of the condition being treated.

 For prophylaxis of nausea and vomiting, as during surgery and the postoperative period, the average dose is 25 mg repeated at 4 to 6 hour intervals, as necessary.

 This product relieves apprehension and induces a quiet sleep from which the patient can be easily aroused.
-Administration of 12.5 to 25 mg promethazine by the oral route will provide sedation in children.
+Administration of 12.5 to 25 mg Promethazine HCl Oral Solution by the oral route at bedtime will provide sedation in children.
 Adults usually require 25 to 50 mg for nighttime, presurgical, or obstetrical sedation.

 Pre- and Postoperative Use

 Usual adult dosage is 50 mg Promethazine HCl Oral Solution with an appropriately reduced dose of narcotic or barbiturate and the required amount of a belladonna alkaloid.
 Postoperative sedation and adjunctive use with analgesics may be obtained by the administration of 12.5 to 25 mg in children and 25 to 50 mg doses in adults.

-Promethazine plain syrup is contraindicated for children under 2 years of age.
+Promethazine HCl Oral Solution is contraindicated for children under 2 years of age.

 How is Promethazine Syrup Supplied